Ezequiel Tovar Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.15 team ERA that ranks 14th across all MLB pitching staffs.
+- The Marlins have the 15th-ranked team ERA across all league pitching staffs (4.17).

 © 2023 Data Skrive.
 All rights reserved.